athensresearch/ClojureFam/README.md

 - Learners are encouraged to blog or Tweet about their experience learning Clojure, so as to get more people interested in the joy of Clojure programming.
 - Learners are encouraged to create and refine Clojure learning material.
   - Material could be appended to the current markdown file ([example](https://github.com/aphyr/distsys-class)).
 This content would evolve, each generation adding and refining their own learnings.
   - Material could be learners making their own Clojure Koans for future learners.
-We've created a #koans channel in our Discord for this purpose.
+  - Material could be video content showing examples of partner learning exercises.
   - Material could be learning maps and guides such as [Onboarding for new Clojurians](https://www.notion.so/athensresearch/Onboarding-for-New-Clojurians-b34b38f30902448cae68afffa02425c1).
   - Ultimately, everyone learns differently.
 A plurality of content that hopefully evolves and builds off of other resources will support the unique learning styles of this world.
 - Learners, after they have sufficiently developed their Clojure-fu are strongly encouraged to become Mentors for the next generations of Learners.